 At a certain point in their careers, many physicians want to make an impact on healthcare greater than the singular patient sitting in front of them in the exam room.
 To lead this kind of change in medicine, physicians like David Hains, MD, MBA’23, recognized the need for greater business acumen and enrolled in the Physician MBA Program at the Indiana University Kelley School of Business.

 “If I see a patient in clinic and order labs or send the patient to surgery, the patient’s visit to the clinic is the only item that goes on the books for pediatric nephrology.
 That credit is small, but our overall value as a program is big,” said Dr. Hains.
-He is working with Amrou Awaysheh, associate professor of operations management at the Kelley School, to examine the value a physician generates in different areas of the healthcare system.
-They seek to better capture the downstream revenue physicians create when interacting in a complex medical environment, like a tertiary pediatric care center.
+He worked with Amrou Awaysheh, associate professor of operations management at the Kelley School, to examine the value a physician generates in different areas of the healthcare system.
+They sought to better capture the downstream revenue physicians create when interacting in a complex medical environment, like a tertiary pediatric care center.

-“We can start to advocate for our profession on a high level by using real numbers and producing actual financial data that support our requests to invest in expansions of programs like dialysis and transplant, which have a huge financial footprint in multiple silos,” said Dr. Hains.
+“We can advocate for our profession on a high level by using real numbers and producing actual financial data that support our requests to invest in expansions of programs like dialysis and transplant, which have a huge financial footprint in multiple silos,” said Dr. Hains.
 “We can use financial analytics to determine what these ideas really cost and what they actually generate, so we can continue growing those programs.”

 “We’ve taken a systematic look at the necessary investment and how its projected return could more than double throughput in our ambulatory blood pressure monitoring program,” Dr. Hains said.
 “We’ve completed projections which would result in significant enhancements in patient access as well as patient care by deploying this technology across the entire state.”